JamesSkemp/words/content/post/nier-weapon-data-in-xml-and-linq-sample-query.md

 +++
-title = "Nier weapon data in XML (and LINQ sample query)" summary = "Information about a new XML data file with Nier weapon upgrade information." draft = false comments = true date = "2011-10-16T21:59:00-05:00"
+title = "Nier weapon data in XML (and LINQ sample query)" description = "Information about a new XML data file with Nier weapon upgrade information." draft = false comments = true date = "2011-10-16T21:59:00-05:00"